 “Both the Aché and Kitavan diets are composed of minimally processed plant and animal foods and are virtually devoid of typical Western carbohydrates that yield high glycemic loads that may acutely35 or chronically36,37 elevate insulin levels (Table 1).
 Recently acculturated hunter-gatherer populations who have adopted Western diets frequently are hyperinsulinemic and insulin resistant and have high rates of type 2 diabetes,81,82 whereas hunter-gatherer and less westernized populations living in their native environments rarely exhibit these symptoms,83– 85 including other unacculturated South American Indian tribes.”

-Diet is one of the most significant factors when it comes to modern dis-eases, whether it be heart disease, cancer, obesity or acne.
-The reason these diseases largely did not affect our ancestors yet plague modern day civilization is because we have strayed so far from our ancestral roots.
+Diet is one of the most significant factors when it comes to modern diseases.
+That applies whether it be heart disease, cancer, obesity or acne.
+The reason these diseases largely did not affect our ancestors yet plague modern day civilization is due to the fact that we have strayed so far from our ancestral roots.
 We don’t need to look for quick fixes, we don’t need to develop new pills or find cures, the answer is in our history.
 The cure is in prevention.
 We don’t need modern science, we need ancestral wisdom!